cseferlis/OMDSMod4/Homework 3c/Microsoft Power BI/README.md

   Follow these steps to import the NHTSA Ford-specific car ratings dataset into your Power BI project:

   - Download the filtered NHTSA dataset (`Safercar_data_FORD.csv`) provided in the GitHub Homework 3c folder (filtered specifically to Ford vehicles).
+    - Here’s a public link to the dataset (required for use with the online Power BI): [Safercar Dataset](https://mod4.blob.core.windows.net/hw3c/Safercar_data_FORD.csv)
     - For additional details, review the [NHTSA Ratings Data documentation](https://static.nhtsa.gov/nhtsa/downloads/Safercar/Safercar_data_READ_ME_file.txt).

   - Open your existing Power BI report.